-Cotyledons of the top-most pods change from a green colour to yellow or red, depending on the vetch type.
-There is still yellow to green leaf present.
-Lowest pods start to turn light brown and have seeds with completely normal cotyledon colour for the variety.
-For early harvest or if summer weeds would otherwise prevent timely harvest, vetch crops can be desiccated or windrowed.
-Early harvest or windrowing can help reduce seed staining from late rains and reduce pod shatter and seed loss (see Windrowing).
+For early harvest, or if summer weeds would otherwise prevent timely harvest, vetch crops can be desiccated or windrowed (Section 11.3.2 Desiccation, windrowing and crop-topping).
+Early harvest or windrowing can help reduce seed staining from late rains and reduce pod shatter and seed loss.